 On the ETH/USD 1-minute chart below, you can see a few examples of four price dojis where the opening, high, low, and closing prices are equal.

-Doji candlesticks can be extremely useful when used in conjunction with other indicators.
+Doji candlesticks can be extremely useful when used in conjunction with other indicators for crypto trading.

 Traditional doji and long-legged dojis depict an indecisive equilibrium standoff between bulls and bears.